deKeijzer/KB-74-OPSCHALER/Personal_folders/Pol/Portfolio/portfolio.md

 [Week 2](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/14-9-2018.pptx) I helped with the making of the presentation.
 [Week 3](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/21-09-2018.pptx) I made and did the presentation with Daan Boesten.
 [Week 7](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/17-10-2018.pptx) Presented by Brian and me.
-[Week 10](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/9-11-2018.pptx) Presented by me, Briand made the presentation.
+[Week 10](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/9-11-2018.pptx) Presented by me, Brian made the presentation.

 ## Paper contribution
 I've put a lot of work into the paper.
 I started with writing the introduction and the results.
 The results are also written by Brian.
 After this I put in over 30 hours of correcting/helping the others.